acets-team/ace/README.md

     ```ts
     // Ace middleware is different then express middleware and for that reason we use a different name we call them b4 (before) functions b/c they run before your API resolve function
     // If a b4 returns anything that response is given as the Response
-    // To persist data from one b4 to the next or from a b4 to the resolve, place data into `event.locals` and update the functions generic type 🚨 By setting the generic type this lets downstream b4's or resolves know the type of your persisted data, so then in the resolve for example we'd have typesafety for `scope.event.locals.session` as seen in the api example above
+    // To persist data from one b4 to the next or from a b4 to the resolve, place data into `event.locals` and update the functions generic type 🚨 By setting the generic type this lets downstream b4's or resolves know the type of your persisted data, so then in the resolve for example we'd have type-safety for `scope.event.locals.session` as seen in the api example above

     import type { B4 } from '@ace/types'